NYDIG-OSS/lnmux/README.md

   * LND nodes configuration: TLS certificate, macaroon, address and pubkey.
 Pubkey is configured as a protection against unintentionally connecting to the wrong node.
   * Postgres connection string for the database created above (can be overridden by the environment variable `LNMUX_PERSISTENCE_POSTGRES_DSN` to avoid exposing credentials).
   * 32-byte Identity PRIVATE key.
 This key is used to generate invoices and decode incoming htlcs.
 In a production environment, this key must be protected carefully (can be overridden by the environment variable `LNMUX_IDENTITY_KEY` to avoid exposing the private key).
+  * Your logging configuration.
+The most important options are the logs level, the encoding format and the activation of grpc logs.

 * Initialize the database: `go run ./cmd/lnmuxd -c lnmux.yml migrate init`